Five Ways to Reduce Website Content Bloat

 What is Content Bloat?

-Content bloat stems from a high volume of content on a website, which can bog down users and make it difficult to navigate.
+Content bloat stems from a high volume of content on a website, which can bog down users and make the website difficult to navigate.
 It can occur on both a small and a large scale—individual pages can become too long and unwieldy when authors don’t edit critically, and whole websites can suffer from content bloat when pages are added without careful planning or existing pages are improperly managed.

 Content bloat can result in menus and sitemaps that are crammed with pages and challenging to understand, pages that are impossible to digest, and a less accessible experience.
 On top of those user impacts, it can also make content management and editing difficult and time-consuming for authors and editors.